hexbatch/apple-core/core-docs/step-4-actions/events.md

 A custom event to can be sent to a search path, and any action in the search path can listen to it.
 If very large amounts of results, then truncated to first page.
 Other pages can be run after that.

-## remote errors
-* remote_error

-An action can listen to errors happening to the with a call to a remote, on other actions in the same element.
-This is sent off to be processed after the other remote tree completely ends.
-The action can map into the fields of the remote_error event

 # Event messages can  have data